EULAR EMEUNET Sub-Committees

 Maxime Melchior, Belgium

-The Sub-Committee Country Liaison has the objective to share EMEUNET / EULAR information, to encourage and support the country liaisons and to keep its network active, to prepare and update EMEUNET advertising materials, to increase the visibility of the country liaisons and their actions.
+The Sub-Committee Country Liaisons has the objective to share EMEUNET / EULAR information, to encourage and support the country liaisons and to keep its network active, to prepare and update EMEUNET advertising materials, to increase the visibility of the country liaisons and their actions.

 Members

-Chair: Cristiana Sieiro Santos, Portugal
+Co-Chair: Cristiana Sieiro Santos, Spain/UK

 Rym Abida, Tunisia/UK